brandon-nova/foundry/financeresearch.md

 ### Classification returned NULL
 Cause: lightweight model insufficient for complex page text
 Fix: switched to higher capability model
+### First attempt timed out
+Cause: I made the pipeline end to end and it was running tens of thousands of rows which each had a large content, wrote to an ontology, and I'm rate limited to 60-120k tokens per minute
+Fix: I split the pipe into seperate cleaning and writing pipes.
+I also wrote to dataset instead of ontology.

 ### Extraction returned NULL
 Cause: pages lacked allocation tables or contained narrative tables